 Start off by telling your friends and family about your new venture.
 Don’t feel like you’re annoying them by asking.
 Worst case scenario, they don’t follow you and you’re stuck with the same amount of followers as if you didn’t ask (actually, worst case scenario, your friends are sarcastic douchebags who comment mean things on all of your pictures).

 Okay, unless you are ridiculously popular, that should get you only about 200-300 followers maximum, but it sets a solid foundation.
 You wouldn’t imagine how important those 300 actual followers are to potential followers.
 People are more likely to follow someone who already has a decent amount of followers, because hey, if a lot of people are following them, they must post worthwhile content, right?
 If you start the next couple of steps at 0 followers, your conquest to become a Z-List Instacelebrity has already failed.

 Great, you’ve got a couple hundred followers.
 How do you take this to the moon?
 I hate to tell you this but nothing comes easy.
 Get your fingers stretched and ready for hours and hours of interacting with people on Instagram.
 This means liking and commenting on hundreds of pictures per day, and probably following quite a few people.
-It sounds a bit like using a shotgun as a sniper rifle but if you’re smart about it, it won’t be.
+It sounds like using a shotgun as a sniper rifle but if you’re smart about it, it won’t be.